"I love pizza. I want to marry it, but it would just be to eat her family at the wedding."Mike Birbiglia

 Sweet red peppers are also among my favorite toppings.
 Thin sliced fresh mushrooms (not canned) are very popular.
 Try stylin' with some of the exotic shrooms.
 I love oil cured olives such as Ni?oise, sliced in half.
 Try thin sliced zucchini or yellow squash.
 For the Californians out there, how about preserved artichokes, capers, eggplant, avocado, pine nuts, salmon, squid, and brie?

 When it is done.
 After you finish cooking, a thin drizzle of really good extra virgin olive oil is a nice finishing touch.
 A lot of people like to sprinkle hot pepper flakes on their pizza.
 Try chipotle powder to amp it up to 11.

 Cooking tricks for simultaneous pizzagasm

 The trick is to get the dough and toppings cooked properly without incinerating the crust or leaving it uncooked in the center.
 Simultaneous pizzagasm.
 Some recipes call for you to pre-bake the crust on on the top side, then flip it, take it off the grill, put the toppings on the pre-baked side, and then put it back on the grill.
 This technique makes fine "grilled pizza" but not "pizza on the grill".
 Pizza on the grill is real pizza just like you get at a restaurant, with whatever toppings you want.
 Grilled pizza doesn't have enough time to cook toppings like sausage.
-It must be precooked in a pan on the side.
+Raw toppings (other than cheese) must be precooked in a pan on the side.

 Thin crust is easier to cook on the grill because it bakes all the way through and is never doughy.
 Thick crust takes longer to bake and it must be cooked at a lower temp or with a 2-zone setup using indirect heat to prevent the bottom from burning.